 Low blood pressure – the numbers

-120/80 – although these numbers are considered the gold standard of ideal blood pressure they are in NO WAY the only “good” readings.
+120/80 mmHg.
+You’ve seen these numbers before.
+And although they are considered the gold standard they are in NO WAY the only “good” blood pressure readings.

-If you see numbers such as 115/75 or 112/72, you should know that these numbers are absolutely fine and any doctor should be happy.
-Some people can tolerate lower numbers such as 105/65 their entire life without showing any low blood pressure symptoms.
+Numbers such as 115/75 mmHg or 112/72 mmHg are absolutely fine and any doctor should be happy to see them.
+Lower numbers may pose a problem for many people, although there are exceptions.
+Some individuals can tolerate numbers as low as 105/65 their entire life without showing any low blood pressure symptoms.

 What does low blood pressure mean to your doctor?

+You may have already approached your doctor with your symptoms and suspicions only to find out that he would not share your interests.
+There is a reason for it.
 Your doctor does not go by how you feel, but by the numbers he can see.
-Unless he sees numbers such as 90/60 or lower do not expect your doctor be concerned about your low blood pressure symptoms.
-You will receive no treatment for hypotension even if you complain of fatigue and feeling of running out of steam.
+Unless he sees numbers below 90/60 mmHg do not expect him to act.
+Despite your symptoms your doctor cannot do anything unless he confirms a problem.
+You will receive no treatment even though you complain of fatigue and feeling of running out of steam.

 Make sure to keep a log, your doctor is not a psychic!

 Despite all odds there is a way to find a sympathetic ear from your doctor.
-All you need to do is to keep a blood pressure logand present it to him at your appointment time.
-Remember that excitement increases BP reading and you have slim chances proving your low blood pressure symptoms to your doctor with one reading he takes at the time of the visit.
+All you need to do is to keep a blood pressure log and present it to him at your appointment time.
+Remember that excitement increases the readings and you have slim chances proving the origins of your low blood pressure symptoms to your doctor with one reading he takes in his office.
+So keep a log!

 What does low blood pressure mean for your health?

-Hypotension is NOT the most desirable state of the body.
-Low blood pressure lowers oxygen delivery to vital organs, which in turn can lead to variety of ill effects from slower drug detoxification in the liver, to weak performance in the gym, to lower grades on math exam, to slower reaction time while driving a car or answering a question in a meeting with your boss.
+Hypotension is NOT a desirable state.
+It has consequences few people know about.
+Low blood pressure diminishes oxygen in vital organs and that has further ramifications.
+Over short-term it can lead to slower drug detoxification in the liver, weaker performance in the gym, lower grades on math exam, to slower reaction time while driving, and even confusion at a meeting with the boss.

 - higher risk for dementia,